-A: Submit a completed application prior to the application deadline, March 16.
+A: Applications are currently closed.
+Submit a completed application prior to the application deadline, March 16.
 As part of the application, be prepared to submit an up-to-date résumé, a personal statement, and, if available, samples of your work.

 Q: Does submitting an application guarantee a spot in the cohort?

 A: No. Once the application period has closed, the Made In Her Image x Panavision team will review all applications and select 25 mentees to participate in the cohort.

 Q: When does the application period close?